mastercomfig/hud-db/README.md

   "repo": "https://github.com/cool-person/myhud", // GitHub repo web URL "hash": "84c64d403a650b3ae4793c9d32e01b3383445740", // Git commit hash of your current version (PR an update to this each time your HUD updates, and we will approve it)
-  "prerelease": true, // If this is a prerelease/WIP HUD "resources": [ // A list of image names/YouTube videos.
+  "prerelease": true, // If this is a prerelease/WIP HUD "verified": true, // For internal use only to enable some functionality.
+Do not set this yourself.
+  "parent": "their-hud", // If this HUD is a slight edit of another, put its ID here.
+This will group the HUDs together.
+  "resources": [ // A list of image names/YouTube videos.
 Images are automatically converted to webp, do not use extensions for uploaded images
     "myhud-banner", // First resource is the display banner in listings "cool-image-1", // Image names can be called any, namespaced to your HUD ID